ktbh4jc/esusu-domain-challenge/readme.md

 - How do you support geographically diverse clients?
 As you scale the system out horizontally, how do you continue to keep track of tokens without slowing down the system?

+As I was working on MAAS-201 I found [this writeup](https://www.mongodb.com/developer/languages/go/interact-aws-lambda-function-go/) that honestly sums up a decent chunk of how I wanted to answer problem 3 so I thought I would include it

 ### Problem 4
 Make sure only the high rollers get the AI memes.
 Ensure this doesn't slow anything down (I feel like the solution here is to just have this as part of the token check?
 Like, each user will have a token count and a "AiEnabled" flag or something)

 ## Questions
 On the day I was sent this, I compiled a list of questions I still had for the sake of getting things sorted.
+Note, for the sake of time I had to make some assumptions on this so I will be including those below.
 1) Is there a preferred database I should use?
+   > Assumption: PostgresQL and MongoDB are listed in the JD and I have never used MongoDB, so I went with that to learn it.
 2) Do I need to worry about bad input?
 Examples:
      - someone provides a non-expected query parameter.
      - Someone requests a meme when out of tokens
      - Someone provides a latitude or longitude that is improperly formatted (ex: lat=`40°73'61.0"N` or `lat=yes`)?
      - Someone provides a latitude or longitude that is impossible (ex: lat=500.1)
+    > Assumption: I decided to go with the middle ground here.
+Extra params are allowed but ignored. `lat` and `lon` just have to be floats.
+A meme request with no tokens should 400.
 3) Is there any expectation of hosting this outside of localhost?
 If not, are there bonus points for hosting it outside of localhost?
 4) Am I implementing actual authentication/authorization, or is the expectation to just have a dummy auth key for a user?
 5) For question 2.d, is it 100 requests per second to the users api that just handles updating token info, or is that for the meme generation as well?
 My main concern on this one is more my laptop handling the image generation.